-Shortly after receiving my architectural degree, I established my own firm and I had the opportunity to work with several notable architects and mentors, such as Bernardo Barquet and Francisco Hanhausen.
+Shortly after receiving my architectural degree, I had the opportunity to work with several notable architects and mentors, such as Bernardo Barquet and Francisco Hanhausen.
 My architect’s eye, along with my advanced studies in Philosophy and Art History have combined to shape me into both an artist and a teacher.
 As an instructor in Mexico, Switzerland and the US, I have taught courses on art history, modern languages and, of course, photography.

 When I don't have a camera in my hands, I enjoy playing the violin, viola and French horn.
 Of course, I always take my camera when enjoying a variety of outdoor activities such as hiking, camping, biking and skiing.